 Total Credit hours: 9

-Students must also take one seminar in each area (premodern, modern, and U.S.)
+Students must also take one course in each area (premodern, modern, and U.S.)

 Total Credit Hours:6

-Students may take two further seminars in U.S. or World (non-U.S) history
+Students may take two further courses in U.S. or World (non-U.S) history